 I consulted with Justin Friedman in an effort to obtain reimbursement following damage to my personal property.
 Justin was diligent, tenacious, professional, and clearly dedicated to assisting me, all of which led to a very positive outcome.
 I was very impressed with his work and I highly recommend his office.

 Experienced Law Firm Akron NY

-Dedicated attorneys serving clients in Akron, NY and throughout Western New York
+Dedicated attorneys serving clients in Akron, NY and throughout New York